 Les Clefs d’Or members give much more than lip service to their motto, “in service through friendship.”
 They live by it, and the notion of UICH as a “friendly society” is the bedrock on which the association was built.
 In the San Francisco community in 1990, when the AIDS crisis was receiving national attention, Les Clefs d’Or USA members came together to create Les Clefs d'Or Foundation of the Americas, a charitable entity whose purpose was to provide financial relief to concierges who were no longer able to work due to catastrophic illnesses.
 The principal balance of the fund stands today at almost $500,000, and the fund has provided more than $250,000 in grants to over 90 recipients.

 In 1991, Les Clefs d’Or USA began an initiative to strengthen the forces of concierges throughout the Americas into a Pan-American UICH presence.
 By inviting Latin American observers to its annual congresses, Les Clefs d’Or USA was able to excite interest in its neighbors to the south.
-During her tenure as President of Les Clefs d’Or USA, Ms. Marjorie Silverman assisted the formation of UICH chapters in both Mexico and Brazil, and she is known fondly as la madrina (godmother) of these sections.
+During her tenure as President of Les Clefs d’Or USA, the late Ms. Marjorie Silverman assisted the formation of UICH chapters in both Mexico and Brazil, and she was known fondly as la madrina (godmother) of these sections.

 Eleven presidents have served the association over its 30-year history.
 Mr. Thomas Wolfe, Founder of the Society of Golden Keys USA (1978-1981), still practices the concierge craft at San Francisco’s Fairmont Hotel today.